 The third most important ingredient would be the shortening.
 The shortening is also crucial for a successful pie crust.
 Often people use butter flavored sysco shortening because it gives nice results.
 Well it is a good choice but I am not a fan because it is not that good for health.
 It is better to get a nice high quality butter or better yet lard if you have access to it.
 My mother-in-law always made her pies with lard and she honestly made the best pies.

 Pie is a cold weather dessert.
 It is made starting September when the weather gets cold in the Northern hemisphere because it needs to be cold when handling the dough.
-That is right the work area needs to be cold when you are working the dough to get the scrumptious flaky buttery crust.
-The pros use special tools to work on that keeps the dough cold.
+The work area needs to be cold when you are working the dough to get the scrumptious flaky buttery crust.
+The pros use special board to work on that keeps the dough cold.
 If you don’t have these special tools, no worries.
 I just open the kitchen window and let the kitchen cool off a bit.
 It seems to be working fine.

 Try to become familiar with the recipe.
 This is more of a challenging recipe as there are are many steps and specific instructions.
 I think the video (see below) is very helpful to watch for technique although the video is sometimes a little too cautious.
 For instance, you can handle the dough by hand.
 The recipe of the video and the one I’m presenting here are not exactly the same.
-Please follow my recipe to avoid mistakes.
+Make sure you follow the recipe here to stay constant.
+The recipe is from her cook book, Martha Stewart Cooking School.

 Ingredients